heythere-project/yolo/README.md

 	development.js
 	routes.js
 ```
-Require yolo where ever you want and pass the those folders to the *run* method like so:
+Require yolo where ever you want and pass those folders to the *run* method like so:

 ##Start
 ```js